Home » Budapest » Danube River Cruise tickets

 However, the boats have a set time for sailing, which you must choose while booking your tickets.

-You are expected to be at the departure point at least half an hour before the departure time.
+You are expected to be at the departure point at least half an hour before departure.

 How long is the Danube River cruise?